sudar/RTuinOS/doc/readMe.forSetup.txt

 given here are just a brief summary of what's stated there.

 This distribution has been compiled for Arduino 1.0.5 under Windows, Linux or Mac OS.
-Only the Mega 2560 board is supported without more.
-In the user guide, in the source code and by compiler error directives you'll get hints how to adapt the code for other Arduino boards.
+Only the Mega 2560 board is supported just like that.
+In the user guide, in the source code and by compiler error directives you'll get hints how to modify the code for other Arduino boards.

 The Arduino environment can be got at www.Arduino.cc.
 It needs to be installed and operational.
 Before using RTuinOS ensure that the original